openvinotoolkit/docker_ci/get-started.md

--# Geting Started with OpenVINO™ Toolkit Images
+# Geting Started with OpenVINO™ Toolkit Images

-You can easily get started by using the precompiled and publish docker images.
+You can easily get started by using the precompiled and published docker images.
-In order to start using them you need to have the following prerequisites:
+In order to start using them you need to meet the following prerequisites:
 - Linux operating system or Windows Subsystem for Linux (WSL2)
 - Installed docker engine or compatible container engine
 - Permissions to start containers (sudo or docker group membership)